 The mission of the TRiO INSITE Club organization is to provide an opportunity for members (1) to become involved in activities which will facilitate the development of a campus climate supportive of academic, social, and personal success; (2) to learn leadership skills; (3) to broaden individual experiential background; and (4) to extend goals and “helping hand” philosophy of the Student Support Services program.

 To serve the LAVC students in order to promote interest in Drama to students and the community.

 Meetings: Veterans Resource Center Room #208 (Library 2nd Floor) Wednesdays 1:00 P.M.

 Contact Club President: Richard Reyes - firstname.lastname@example.org

 To organize military students, student veterans, and civilian student supporters so that they can have a positive impact on their fellow members, the college, and the community.

 Don't see a club that interests you?
 Start your own!
 For more information, contact the ASU Office at (818) 778-5516 .

-Representatives from each club meet every Thursday during the Inter-Club Council Meeting in Campus Center 104 at 1:00pm
+Representatives from each club meet every other Thursday during the Inter-Club Council Meeting in Skybox Conference Room at the Student Union Building at 1:00pm